Share this article

 • Opportunities to climb.
 Felines are hard-wired to climb, so giving yours the chance to stretch those limbs is important for their wellbeing.

 • Scratching post.
 Scratching helps cats release emotions like excitement and stress, plus it helps to stretch those ligaments that have been busy fence hopping all day.
+A little catnip on the post can help trigger interest if your cat isn't too keen to play with the scratching post.

 • Time outdoors.
 Whether they’re free to fence hop alone or you take them for a leashed walk, getting exercise in fresh air will boost your feline’s wellbeing.